anantshri1/linear-regression_benchmarking-uber/README.md

 | XGBoost Regression | 0.783068 |
 | Two-layer Neural Net | 0.791399 |

 > Note: The neural net predicts a negative value for the fare in one case, as can be seen in the scatterplot comparing the predicted and true values.
+This is attributed to the fact neural nets do not have a non-negativity constraint on their outputs.
+This should be fixed by using a different activation function.

 As such, the neural net seems to predict fare prices most accurately, followed closely by XGBoost.

 > Note: An interesting next step would be to further study the fare prices based on the physical location of origin and destination, since fare prices depend on these features as well.
-While I don't do this yet, I think I will look into this soon.

 ## Key Techniques